Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 In this post and the coming ones I will be detailing about a particularly interesting analogy between Smart Contracts and Transactional memory.
 And how we can use one to verify and reason about the other.
 The majority of this work has been driven by a [paper by Dr. Ilya Sergey and Dr. Aquinas Hobor](http://ilyasergey.net/papers/csc-wtsc17.pdf) on similar grounds.
 My attempt has been to try and extend the ideas from this paper, to mitigate the issues plaguing Smart contracts and their semantics as listed in another paper on [Making Smart Contracts Smarter](https://eprint.iacr.org/2016/633.pdf).
 Essentially this serves as a literature survey as well as a playground for me to pitch my ideas unifying the 2 papers.
 Sounds rad?
 Then read ahead. :)

-**THE POWER OF ANALOGY**
+**THE POWER OF ANALOGIES**

 Before delving into all the gory details, I will like to take some time out to talk a little about the power of analogies in Science.
 Science itself is littered with example of analogies throughout its history.
 I would like to point you to a very well known example in Computer Science.
 The Turing Award winner Leslie Lamport, arguably the greatest computer scientist of the current generation, has spent his entire life studying distributed systems.
 His seminal work on consensus algorithm known as the [Paxos algorithm](http://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) is based on an analogy with a "Part-time parliament" in the Greek town of Paxos.
-The parliament functioned despite of the peripatetic propensity of its part time legislators.
+The parliament functioned despite of the peripatetic tendencies of its part time legislators.
 Quoting from the paper:
 ```
 The problem of governing with a part-time parliament bears a remarkable correspondence
 to the problem faced by today’s fault-tolerant distributed systems, where